Skip to main content

 The main difference will be in the presence of the external message, because the State Init is stored to help carry out correct contract deployment.
 Since the contract does not have its own code yet, it cannot process any internal messages.
 Therefore, next we send its code and the initial data after it is successfully deployed so it can process our message with "Hello, TON!" comment:

-storeUint(0b10, 2). // indicate that it is an incoming external transaction
+.storeUint(0b10, 2) // indicate that it is an incoming external message

-Finally, we can send our transaction to the blockchain to deploy our wallet and use it.
+Finally, we can send our message to the blockchain to deploy our wallet and use it.

 import { TonClient } from '@ton/ton';